winstvn/poe-autoflask/README.md

 OR

 *Note: You will not be able to make any configurations to keybinds if you go with this option.*
-Download the precompiled executable and run the script without installing AutoHotKey.
+Download the precompiled executable to run the script without installing AutoHotKey.

 Configurations